jerichodolendo/lolcode-interpreter/README.md

 ## Usage
 1. The current working directory must contain all python files needed.
-2. Run the program by typing in the command `python main.py` 3.The program will display a GUI and can edit/open .lol files.
+2. Run the program by typing in the command `python main.py`
+3. The program will display a GUI and can edit/open .lol files.